 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- Understand the strengths and weaknesses of simulation & role-playing as an educational and professional tool.
+- Demonstrate understanding of the strengths and weaknesses of simulation & role playing as an educational and professional tool

 - Apply classical and modern strategic analysis to complex and evolving real-world situations.